Witch on the Holy Night: Plot

 Near the end of the Shōwa era, in Misaki town, an old mansion is rumored to be the home of a witch.
 After moving there, Aoko Aozaki begins to learn sorcery from a young mage, Alice Kuonji, the rumored witch of the mansion.
-The Aozaki family oversees the land on which Misaki is built and the heir (Aoko) is tasked with protecting it.
+The Aozaki family oversees the land on which Misaki is built, and the heir (Aoko) is tasked with protecting it.
 Mysterious intruders have been disrupting the bounded field in Misaki, leading Alice and Aoko to investigate.
 A mannequin or puppet attacks them and is incinerated.
-As this happens, both of them spot someone running away, a civilian who must not get away having seen magic alive.
+As this happens, both of them spot someone running away, a civilian who must not get away, having seen magic alive.
 Unexpectedly, a young boy named Sōjūrō Shizuki is drawn to the mansion and comes to reside with them as well.
 Eventually, it is revealed that the intruder who had been disrupting the bounded field is Touko Aozaki, Aoko's older sister.
 She, having killed their grandfather, now seeks to unveil the Aozaki's path to the root.

+The game takes place in the shared "Nasuverse" a colloquial term referring to a shared universe within the works created by Type-Moon, and takes place many years before the events of the original 2000 release of Tsukihime.
+The remakes of Tsukihime, titled Tsukihime: A Piece of Blue Glass Moon and Tsukihime: The Other Side of Red Garden, take place within the same universe as Witch on the Holy Night.